gustavoisensee/react-template-create-app/README.md

-# react-boilerplate
+# react-template-create-app

-The aim of this project is create a simple boilerplate for ReactJS
+The aim of this project is create a simple boilerplate for React app.